kirawat/kirawat.me/src/content/blog/2025/06/01/my-little-corner-in-the-world-wide-web.md

 What Emmanuel Raymond wrote on his [blog post](https://peoray.dev/blog/digital-garden)[^1] is resonated well with me, as the goal of my personal website is aligned:

-> Yet, I've realized that the goal is to write for myself.
+> ...
+I've realized that the goal is to write for myself.
 If others find value in my words, that's wonderful, but if not, that's perfectly alright.
 It doesn't have to be flawless; there's no requirement for a minimum word count, and elaborate deep-dive, or intricate illustrations.
 It can be a brief snippet, a random thought, or anything that resonates with me.
 >
 > Looking back, I've come to accept that very few people read my blog apart from myself.
 I rearely share what I've written, as I'm naturally reserved on the internet and prefer to lurk rather than engage.
 While I do receive some traffic, it is minimal, and most likely, it's just me clicking on my posts.
 >